 Question: How can you afford to travel?
 This is the answer that people ask when we tell them that we are currently traveling the world with our two kids.

 This might mean coming up with ideas on how to make money while traveling – teaching overseas, creating an amazing website for an e-commerce site.
-Maybe you will copy my personal goal of becoming a blogger or perhaps fix computers for people on the road.
+Maybe you will copy my personal dream of becoming a super duper blogger or perhaps you are skilled enough to be able to fix computers for people on the road.

 You could always farm the kids out.